 Worth noting, Pinecone Research is an invitation only survey site.
 The surveys pay a decent amount ($3.00 each) but there are not always surveys available.
 Some months, you may only earn $0.

 Also, Upromise has a different flavor to it.
-Upromise is a rewards site similar to Swagbucks or InboxDollars.
+Upromise is a rewards money site similar to Swagbucks or InboxDollars.
 But instead of earning rewards for PayPal cash or free Amazon gift cards, you’re earning money for your child’s college.
 Each month, earnings automatically get transferred to your linked college savings fund.

 Do Surveys Really Pay $350?